 What are the expectations around the number of days per week staff and faculty expected to work on campus?

-A university-wide remote work plan has been approved by senior leadership and implemented by People & Culture.
-Review the remote work policy and work with your supervisor to determine if a hybrid work schedule is available to you.
+A Universitywide remote work plan has been approved and implemented.
+Review the Remote Work Policy and work with your supervisor to determine if a hybrid work schedule is available to you.

 Every student-facing department is required to have an on-campus presence every weekday and to continue to provide the same high level of services to students and colleagues.
 If you have concerns about your individual situation, contact your supervisor.